Student Life

 The diverse interests and lifestyles of students are reflected in numerous activities sponsored by the university, the Santos Manuel Student Union (SMSU), and Associated Students Inc. (ASI).
 These programs include dances, drama productions, choral concerts, semesterly festivals, musical concerts, guest lecturers, and small group socials.

-The university, SMSU, and ASI encourage and aid the formation of organizations, which enhance the educational opportunities of students.
+The university, SMSU, and ASI encourage and aid the formation of organizations that enhance students' educational opportunities.
 These organizations involve students, faculty, and staff working together in professional, recreational, educational, political, service, religious, and cultural activities.
 University-recognized groups have full use of campus facilities in planning their programs.

 Alumni Association